Law 361 - Environmental Policy and Politics

 With regard to the theory underpinning the selected policies and the politics that drive them, students will engage in readings and directed discussions.
 The course is also focused on how the policies operate “on the ground,” and thus also adopts a problem-based approach.
 In a series of four “labs” students will engage in simulated scenarios providing working experience of these varied policies in a variety of settings.
 The scenarios will include: (1) air emissions trading; (2) hazardous waste site remediation; (3) information disclosure; and (4) approval of a new chemical for commercial use.

 Prerequisites.
 This course has no prerequisites.
 The course is open to graduate students and law students, as well as senior undergraduates only with the permission of the instructor only.

-The class will meet for two hours twice a week for ten weeks during the campus’ winter quarter (totaling 2200 minutes or 3 credit hours for law students.)
+The class will meet for approximately two and one half hours twice a week for approximately 8 weeks during the campus’ winter quarter (totaling 2200 minutes or 3 credit hours for law students.)

 |Law 361 will meet from 1/20 through 3/12/2015 with 2 additional 135 minute classes scheduled during the term.
 Dates TBD|